-A Directive has gained conformity on a Node is every reports for each components, for each key, are in Success state.
+A Directive has gained conformity on a Node if every report for each component, for each key, is in Success state.
 This is the only condition.

 Based on these facts, the compliance of a Rule is calculated like this:

 Number of Nodes for which conformity is reached for every Directive of the Rule / Total number of Nodes on which the Rule has been applied